 There are additional communal spaces that exist within the home.
-These include an ICT suite and dining room which is versatile enough to be utilised for an array of activities/events.
+These include an ICT suite and play/games room both of which are versatile enough to be utilised for an array of activities/events and allows extra social space for the children to enjoy.

-2.4 Each young person has a key to their own bedroom, with a master set held by the staff.
+2.4 Each young person has access to a key to their own bedroom, with a master set held by the staff.
 Young people are encouraged to personalise their bedroom and receive a budget for this annually.
 Young people have access to a lockable facility for the storage of personal belongings which may be kept in their bedroom.
+There are sensors on the bedroom doors to alert staff to any movement during the night and to ensure we safeguard all residents.

 2.5 The selection of accommodation for young people is determined according to the needs of the individuals.
-Consideration is given at point of referral (through our Referral Assessment Process) to the most suitable house unit to place a young person within.
+Consideration is given at point of referral (through our New Referral Assessment Process) to the most suitable house unit to place a young person within.
 Additionally, there is a fluid approach to the on-going assessment of young people and their evolving needs and placement plans, which assist the home in recognising when change in accommodation is required (i.e. Moving to another unit within the home to better suit their needs).